RachidaSK/states-rebuilder-examples/002-double_future_counter_with_error/README.md

 }
 ```

->With the exception of the raw singleton they share, the reactive singleton and the new reactive instances have an independent reactive environment.
-That is, when a particular reactive instance issues a notification with an error or with `ConnectionState.awaiting`, it will not affect other reactive environments.
+> except for the raw singleton they share, the reactive singleton and the new reactive instances have an independent reactive environment.
+That is when a particular reactive instance issues a notification with an error or with `ConnectionState.awaiting`, it will not affect other reactive environments.
 Nevertheless `states_rebuilder` allows reactive instances to share their notification or state with the reactive singleton.
 (Object of new example).

 The `CounterPage` widget is :